 To make strolling through the parks a little easier, you’ll want to have a stroller at Disneyland for toddlers.
 If you don’t want to pack one with you, they are available to rent right outside the main entrance of Disneyland and can be used in both parks.
 However, you cannot take them in the Downtown Disney District.
 They cost $15 per day for one stroller or $25 a day for two.
 Strollers are also great resources for any sleepy children to take a quick nap while you walk through the park, or so dad doesn’t have to carry them on their shoulders even more 🙂

 Speaking of sleepy children, there are some good resting spots throughout the parks.
-You can find tons of shaded spots in A Bug’s Land at Disney California Adventure park or most eating areas.
+You can find tons of shaded spots in A Bug’s Land at Disney California Adventure park or most eating areas, I have brought a nap mat with me in case we need it, but typically the stroller works just fine.
 If you need a longer rest and a break from the sun, Frozen Live at the Hyperion Theater will surely cool you off.
 You can also stay in one of the Disney properties or a hotel near the park in case your littles need a nap.

 There’s a ton of fun to be had at Disneyland for toddlers.
 The parks are a kid-friendly place and has made sure to incorporate many kid-friendly rides throughout the park.
 Some of these include Jungle Cruise, “it’s a small world” and Buzz Lightyear Astro Blasters.
 Disney California Adventure also offers several toddler-friendly rides like Heimlich’s Chew Chew Train, Toy Story Mania, The Little Mermaid: Ariel’s Undersea Adventure and Flik’s Flyers.
 These are just the tip of the Matterhorn!
 There are MANY more rides that you and your toddlers will love throughout the Disneyland Resort.
 You can nab our free printable ride lists with height requirements here (or the ones for WDW here)!